Two years ago I found a vintage Hazel Atlas Tom And Jerry set at a local antique mall for a really good price. Of course, I snatched it up.

 Etsy or Ebay are your best bets.
 Sure you can run across one at the thrift store or estate sale once in a blue moon, but full sets are becoming more rare to find.

-Do You Have To Have A Fancy Tom And Jerry Drink Set?
+Do You Have To Have A Fancy Matching Drink Set?

 Absolutely not.
 It does make it a bit more festive and nostalgic, but using a glass punch set (COMMONLY found at thrift stores, BTW), Santa mugs or even regular old coffee mugs will work just as well.
 Heck, make them in a paper cup if you want.